 A micro-fulfillment center also improves the online purchasing experience, since a shorter distance between the product and the customer allows a faster delivery.
 Traditional fulfillment centers located far from cities and towns cannot match this speed - even if they are upgraded and fully automated, the existing distance increases delivery time.
 Robots are also silent, unlike forklifts and other warehouse equipment, which means that a micro-fulfillment center does not cause noise and disruption for neighbors.

-Thanks to their design, micro-fulfillment centers can be deployed in spaces of just a few thousand square feet, and there are small modular systems that use less than 2,000 sf.
-This gives 3PL companies like XPO Logistics and Fedex more flexibility when choosing a location.
+Thanks to their design, micro-fulfillment centers can be deployed in spaces of just a few thousand square feet, and there are small modular systems that use less than 2,000 SF.
+This gives 3PL companies like XPO Logistics and FedEx more flexibility when choosing a location.
 Retailers also have the option of building a department store and micro-fulfillment center in the same property, serving online and in-store sales simultaneously.
 This type of fulfillment center can go a long way in improving reverse logistics processes, as you can process returns much faster.

 Micro-Fulfillment Centers are Energy Efficient